 Example of dependency analysis results generated by Market System Analyzer.

 To exploit any dependency that may exist, Market System Analyzer provides trade dependency rules.
 Setting these rules causes the program to alter the position sizing by either skipping certain trades or increasing or decreasing the number of shares/contracts.
-Selecting Dependency Rules from the Analysis or Portfolio menu opens the Dependency Rules dialog box, as shown below for a portfolio document.
+Selecting Dependency Rules from the Analysis or Portfolio menu opens the Dependency Rules dialog box, as shown below.

 Trade dependency rules available in Market System Analyzer.